Robinthatdoesnotsuck/NotesForEverything/README.md

 jk

-## Just a collection of the notes I've been doing for the lenght of my career
+## Just a collection of the notes I've been doing for the length of my career

 + 3 years and going